-- Coronary Artery Disease, Heart Attack, Heart Failure, Marfan Syndrome, Mitral Regurgitation, Mitral Stenosis, Mitral Valve Prolapse, Aortic Aneurysm Repair/Removal, Aortic Arch Thoracic Aneurysm, Aortic Stenosis, Aortic Valve Replacement, Arterial Dissections, Mitral Valve Repair, Mitral Valve, Reoperative Heart Surgery, Thoracic Aortic Aneurysm Repair, TAVR, Bypass Surgery, Artery Disease, Hypertrophic Cardiomyopathy, Tricuspid Valve Disease, Heart Transplant, Heart Valve Disease, Heart Transplant, Heart Surgery (General), MitraClip for Heart Failure
+- Coronary Artery Disease Care, Heart Attack, Heart Failure, Marfan Syndrome, Mitral Regurgitation, Mitral Stenosis, Mitral Valve Prolapse, Aortic Aneurysm Repair & Removal, Aortic Arch Aneurysm, Aortic Stenosis, Aortic Valve Replacement, Arterial Dissections, Mitral Valve Repair, Mitral Valve, Reoperative Heart Surgery, Thoracic Aortic Aneurysm Repair, TAVR, Coronary Artery Bypass Grafting, Aorta Disease, Hypertrophic Cardiomyopathy, Tricuspid Valve Disease, Heart Transplant, Heart Valve Disease, Heart Transplant, Heart Surgery (General), MitraClip for Heart Failure

 - Assistant Professor